Antonieh/sentiment-enhanced-algorithmic-trading/README.md

 ## Notes

 This repository focuses on a reproducible end-to-end pipeline.
 Generated trade tables, performance summaries, and figures are outputs of the pipeline and are excluded from version control.

-The MetaTrader 5 (MT5) paper-trading implementation is not included in this repository.